Wolverine971/9takes/src/blog/community/software-and-hardware-of-the-mind.md

 The Greeks understood the importance of archetypes.

 The Greeks had gods that were flawed.
+The gods and their escapades served as both inspirational stories and cautionary tales.
+These stories had archetypes in them that Greeks learned to recognize.
+Though imperfect these archetypes helped Greeks form a common language for identifying patterns in people.

-The gods gave the Greeks both cautionary tales of what not to do and inspirational stories.
-These stories and archetypes, though imperfect, helped form the Greek culture.
+These archetypes helped form the Greek culture.

 <!-- TODO needs work here -->

-Today we have no shared archetypes for classifying the way people think feel and behave.
-We do however recognize patterns.
+Today we have no shared archetypes.
+We have no shared understanding for identifying the emotions, thought patterns, and behaviors behind what people do.
+It is as if we are waiting for the science to catch up or for the experts weigh in.
+We may not know the science but we recognize patterns and we should pay attention to them.

+The greeks were on to something.
 Sometimes stories are more accurate that facts.
-We may not know the science be we recognize the emotions thought patterns and behaviors behind what people do.
-These archetypes serve as a way for the common man to make sense of others and himself.

-It's time to re-embrace these archetypes and use the imperfect tool of psychoanalysis to explore the depths of the human mind, going beyond what is immediately observable.
+Archetypes though imperfect provide a way to make sense of the people around us.

 ### Advocates of the Less Tangible Aspects of Psychology